Tuition Award Application

 Please review the entire application and plan enough time to complete it before the application deadline.

 Fall semester application deadline: August 5th each year

 Spring semester application deadline: November 30th each year

-Each Fall and Spring semester Kodiak College grants tuition awards on a per credit basis depending on funding available and number of qualified applications that are received.
+Each Fall and Spring semester Kodiak College grants tuition awards on a per credit basis depending on funding available and the number of qualified applications received.